emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 In this post, we consider a supply chain were product demand is stochastic over time.
 We determine plans for inventory management using Monte Carlo Simulation in Python.

-Consider a supplier of three types of chocolate bars; milk, dark, and white.

 ![_config.yml]({{ site.baseurl }}/images//Multi-Period Inventory Planning with Stochastic Demand Using Python/chocolate_main.jpg)

+Consider a supplier of three types of 3.5oz craft chocolate bars; milk, dark, and white.
+Supplier has a manufacturing facility and a warehouse where retailers come and pick up their orders.